-A student who is in a same-sex

-marriage (legally married in a state or country that recognizes same-sex marriages) is considered to be married for federal student aid purposes and should answer "Yes" to this question, even if the student currently lives in a state that does not recognize same-sex marriage.
+A student who is in a same-sex marriage (legally married in a state or country that recognizes same-sex marriages) is considered to be married for federal student aid purposes and should answer "Yes" to this question, even if the student currently lives in a state that does not recognize same-sex marriage.
 (On June 26, 2013, the U.S. Supreme Court ruled that Section 3 of the Defense of Marriage Act (DOMA) is unconstitutional.)
+Two years later, on June 26, 2015, the U.S. Supreme Court issued its decision on the Obergefell v.
+Hodges case, making same-sex marriage legal in all 50 states.

 The student's marital status cannot be changed mid-year except in very limited circumstances.
 If a student expects his or her marital status to change, the student may wish to delay filing the FAFSA until after the change in status.
 However, students should not delay filing the FAFSA if they live in one of the states that awards state grants on a first-come, first-served basis or if the delay will cause the student to miss a state or institutional financial aid deadline.
+Each college has a fixed allocation of campus-based federal student aid funds (Federal Supplemental Educational Opportunity Grant and Federal Work-Study) which may have been exhausted if a student files the FAFSA later in the aid application process.

 Since July 1, 2012, college financial aid administrators may require a student to update the student's marital status (and, consequently, the student's household size, number in college and dependency status) "to address an inequity or to more accurately reflect the applicant's ability to pay."14 Note that college financial aid administrators are permitted to update the student's marital status but are not required to do so.
 A college may establish "a cut-off date after which it will not consider any updates to a student's marital status."
-A financial aid administrator might allow a change in the student's marital status due to the death of a spouse, divorce or separation due to a court protection from abuse order against the spouse, or divorce or separation due to incarceration of incapacitation of the spouse.
+A financial aid administrator might allow a change in the student's marital status due to the death of a spouse, divorce or separation due to a court protection from abuse order against the spouse, or divorce or separation due to incarceration or incapacitation of the spouse.
 These circumstances yield a significant change in the student's ability to pay.
 It may also be difficult or dangerous for the student to comply with requests to obtain or verify the spouse's financial information in such circumstances.